NAMIP-Computer-Museum/tms1000/README.md

 This project contains a curated list of resources related to the TMS 1000 early 4 bits microcontroller for Texas Instruments and a number of devices, mostly handheld games from the 1970's and early 1980's

-Original material and specific utilities are also avalaible for specific
+With also original material/utilities/guides for specific devices such as the Little Professor

 ## TMS 1000